electricazimuth/tempo/README.md

 ## 1. Project Background & Vision

-"Tempo" will be a desktop application that provides filmmakers, animators, and VFX artists with an intuitive tool for retiming video sequences.
+"Tempo" is a local web application that provides filmmakers, animators, and VFX artists with an intuitive tool for retiming video sequences.
 Unlike traditional video editors, Tempo operates on a sequence of numbered image frames (e.g., `frame.0001.png`, `frame.0002.png`, ...), which is a standard workflow in professional post-production.

 The core feature is a user-manipulable curve that dictates the playback speed of the frame sequence.
 Slowing down the sequence will trigger AI-powered frame interpolation (RIFE) to create smooth, high-quality slow-motion.